soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
       <td>As a result, the improved system reliability built customer trust.
-This trust directly led to winning a major enterprise contract.</td>
+This led to winning a major enterprise contract.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A key challenge was setting the right SLOs.
-Breaking an SLO would mean stopping releases.
-This could slow down development.</td>
+      <td>A key challenge was defining clear and meaningful SLOs.
+It was difficult to set goals that genuinely reflected user value, rather than just measuring random numbers.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>